NLnetLabs/rpki-doc/source/tools.rst

    as RPKI Origin Validation and BGPSec Path Validation.

 `GoRTR <https://github.com/cloudflare/gortr>`_
-   An open-source implementation of RPKI to Router protocol (RFC 6810) using the Go programming language.
+   An open-source implementation of RPKI to Router protocol (:RFC:`6810`) using the Go programming language.
 This project is maintained by Louis Poinsignon at Cloudflare.

 `pmacct <http://pmacct.net>`_
    pmacct is a small set of multi-purpose passive network monitoring tools.